On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression

 In that case, standard selection procedures will eject the confounder in some but not all samples (at any finite $n$).
 Further, this confounder would not be picked up by the inconsistent estimator $\hat{g}(L)$, nor by $\hat{M}(L)$.
 As a result, the proposed estimator of $\theta_0$ may inherit the complex, non-standard behaviour of the $\hat{m}(L)$.
-For this reason, we also conjecture that when only one of $g_0(L)$ or $m_0(L)$ is consistently estimated, our point-wise asymptotic results in Section 4 cannot be made uniform \citep{leeb2005model}.
+For this reason, we also conjecture that when only one of $g_0(L)$ or $m_0(L)$ is consistently estimated, our pointwise asymptotic results in Section 4 cannot be made uniform \citep{leeb2005model}.
 We therefore recommend using data-adaptive methods that have good performance across a range of function classes, and to aim for consistency for both nuisance estimators.

-Throughout this article, we have assumed that the semiparametric model of interest is correctly specified e.g. that (\ref{plm}) holds.
-When this is not the case, then so long as $g_0(L)$ is consistently estimated, then our proposed estimator of the parameter in the partially linear model converges to